zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 ### Version 1.0.4

 -   Add support for extra 10+ actions.
 See action list above.
--   Skip polling for the set completion if no web hook defined
+-   Skip polling for the set completion if no webhook defined

 ### Version 1.0.3